abdul07azeem/VSD-RISC-V-CHIP-TAPEOUT-WEEK1/README.md

 ## Acknowledgements
 I gratefully acknowledge the developers and communities of the following open-source tools that made this workshop possible:

-☛Icarus Verilog
+≫Icarus Verilog
    For compiling and simulating Verilog designs.
-☛GTKWave
+≫GTKWave
   For waveform visualization and analysis.
-☛Yosys
+≫Yosys
   For logic synthesis and RTL-to-gates conversion.
-☛SkyWater SKY130 PDK
+≫SkyWater SKY130 PDK
   For open-source ASIC standard cell libraries.

 Special thanks to Kunal Ghosh and team from VLSI Sytem Design.